khaled-ahmed-nagwa/testingmkdoc/docs/nagwa_sessions/pre_knowledge_required/agoraDetails.md

     </tr>
     <tr>
         <td style="width: 20%; text-align: left;">15</td>
-        <td style="width: 80%; text-align: left;">Indicates that the student has an active account and is currently running the session on another device.</td>
+        <td style="width: 80%; text-align: left;">Indicates that the educator has an active account and is currently running the session on another device.</td>
     </tr>
 </table>